austintoddj/readme/README.md

 ## If you were interviewing me...

 I'm a self-taught, energetic, and ambitious problem solver who is eager to work alongside other talented IT professionals in creating web applications to the very highest standards.
-Highly creative and versatile PHP developer with technical expertise in all elements of a LAMP/LEMP stack.
+Highly creative full stack developer with technical expertise in all aspects of a LAMP/LEMP stack.
 Proficient at managing time spread across numerous projects and tasks simultaneously.
 Developing in an Agile environment with proper stress testing and code coverage is where I feel most at home.
 Learning is something I deeply value, web development is something I am deeply passionate about.

 ## If we were having coffee...